 Creative Ways To Add Vegetables Into Your Diet

 Have you ever looked at the food pyramid or an ideal diet and thought, “Ugh, there’s no way I can eat that many fruits and veggies?”
 If you have, you’re not alone.
-Those five-seven servings seems almost impossible some days.
-Here are seven creative ways to add vegetables into your diet.
+Those five-seven servings seem almost impossible some days.
+Worry not; we’ve got you covered!
+In this blog, we’ll explore 8 creative and delicious ways to add more vegetables to your diet, making it easier and more enjoyable to fuel your body with essential nutrients.
+So, get ready to transform your meals and level up your health game with these Vibrant Nutrition expert ideas.
+Let’s dive in!

-Spinach, tomatoes, onions, mushrooms, peppers, asparagus and a whole number of vegetables taste absolutely fantastic with eggs.
-Scramble them up for a healthy breakfast or serve them in an omelet.
-You can get up to two servings of vegetables taken care of right at breakfast.
+Spinach, tomatoes, onions, mushrooms, capsicum, asparagus and a whole number of vegetables taste absolutely fantastic with eggs.
+Scramble them up for a healthy breakfast or serve them in an omelette.
+You can get up to two servings of vegetables taken care of right at breakfast, a meal that often lacks vegetables.

 2. Add them to your sandwich

-Make sure it is a low sodium drink.
+Make sure it is a low sodium drink and contains leafy greens.
 This isn’t the ideal way to get your vegetables but in a pinch or on a particularly busy day it can help you get what you need.
+You can easily add a handful of spinach or section of carrot to any smoothie and surprisingly cauliflower and zucchini blend nicely without a strong flavour.
+Fresh produce is always best but frozen veggies are fine for convenience.

-It’s easy to make sure you eat a salad at lunch or dinner and one salad can provide two servings of vegetables.
+It’s easy to make sure you eat a salad at lunch or dinner and one salad can provide two-three servings of vegetables.
 If you add a bit of protein to the salad like chicken, tofu, turkey or eggs then you have a complete meal.
+You don’t have to stick to lettuce, cucumber & tomato for your salad ingredients, you can cook vegetables and add them warm or cold for more variety.
+I’ll often cook extra sweet potatoes, roasted carrots or butternut squash at dinner to have leftovers in my lunch salad.

 You’d be surprised what you can do with a pureed vegetable.
 Applesauce for example, without the added sugar, can be added to muffins and fruit breads instead of oil.
-Pureed cauliflower can be added to mashed potatoes and you can puree squash and add it to a number of soups and sauces.
+Pureed cauliflower can be added to mashed potatoes and you can puree pumpkin & zucchini and add it to a number of soups and sauces.
+When following the Metabolic Balance Plan we often use pureed vegetables as a sauce.

 Vegetable soups are very satisfying and they can provide you with a serving or more of vegetables.
-For even more nutrition make sure the soup is made with a vegetable broth instead of beef or chicken.
-And sauces can be made from squash, tomatoes and herbs like basil for a tasty pasta topping.
+Sauces can be made from pumpkin, zucchini, tomatoes and herbs like basil for a tasty pasta topping.
+It’s convenient to cook, blend and freeze veggies for sauces.
+You can then just defrost a couple of cubes to add a nutritious sauce to your meal.

 When you take a look at your options, eating five servings of vegetables each day isn’t that tough.
 Make it easier on yourself and make eating vegetables convenient.
 Think ahead, make sure there are plenty of easy to access vegetable options, including frozen vegetables, and have fun with it.
 Vegetables can and do taste good and they’re good for you.
-When you eat enough of them on a regular basis they stop sugar cravings.
+When you eat enough of them on a regular basis they stop sugar cravings, aid weight loss and feed your gut microbiome.